Kourin1996/solidity-daily-challenge/README.md

 # solidity-daily-challenges

-Daily challenge of developing smart contract by Ethereum.
+Daily challenges of developing smart contract by Ethereum.
-The challenge continues until I get a job as smart contract engineer.

 ## Environment